-With OpenIO SDS, you can start with a minimum of three nodes, but you won’t be competitive with this kind of configuration because it forces you to have a 3-way replica for data protection.
+With OpenIO, you can start with a minimum of 3 nodes, but you won't be competitive with this kind of configuration because it forces you to have a 3-way replica for data protection.
 The smallest viable configuration for an ISP is 6 nodes, so that you can safely enable erasure coding (4+2) and take advantage of its efficiency.

 And once you get the hardware set up, what’s next?
-OpenIO SDS is open source software and free to download.
-The community is quite active and you can get it up and running very quickly.
+OpenIO is open source software and free to download.
 Our standard support subscription is a very low investment to get support and some useful additional features useful to make your service even more flexible.

 Be your first customer, and take advantage of it

 As soon as you have the infrastructure installed, you can easily become your first customer.
 There are two advantages to this:

 - It helps you quickly become familiar with this new type of storage,

 - And it makes you more confident about its capabilities when it is time to sell it to your customers.